gpstar81/GPStar-proton-pack/WIRELESS_OPERATION.md

 ### Audio Controls

 This section allows full control of the master (overall) volume and to mute/unmute all devices.
 For playback of music you can advance forward or backwards in the music queue, or select a specific track for playback via the selection field (switching immediately if already playing, otherwise will be the track started via the Start/Stop button).
 Lastly, you can change the effects volume as needed via the dedicated buttons.
+The current volume levels will be shown and updated in real-time whether adjusted via the web UI, the pack, or wand.

 **Note:** Only the track numbers are known to the WavTrigger device, and track names are not available for display.
+Music tracks must begin at value "500" per the naming convention used by the GPStar controllers/software.

 ### Pack Controls

 Controls will be made available on a per-action or per-state basis.
-Shown here, the pack and wand are both in an Idle state while in the "Original" mode which allows the pack to be turned on/off remotely.
+Shown here, the pack and wand are both in an Idle state while in the "Super Hero" operation mode which allows the pack to be turned on/off remotely.
 The options to remotely vent or to "Attenuate" are only enabled when the devices are in a specific state.

 **Vent:** This can only be triggered remotely when in the "Super Hero" mode and while the Pack State is "Powered".

-**Attenuate:** When firing, the Cyclotron State must be either "Warning" or "Critical".
+**Attenuate:** When firing, the Cyclotron State must be either "Warning" or "Critical" to enable this button.

 ### Preferences